 Though the tourism industry is a powerful engine that drives QRoo’s social and economic development it is also a large contributor to the increase in waste, especially plastic bottles.

 A shockingly high number!
-And these numbers do not take into account the population of QRoo, which was about 1.5 million in 2015, who also purchases bottled water due to the country's poor quality tap water.
+And these numbers do not take into account the population of QRoo, which was about 1.5 million in 2017, who also purchases bottled water due to the country's poor quality tap water.

 Unfortunately, in a country where bottled water is a multi-billion-peso industry, recycling is not yet seen as a priority.
 In the past years, only about 11% of produced plastic bottles are recycled.
 As a result, such high level of plastic waste has an extremely negative impact on our environment.

 This is why the local community of business owners and individuals in QRoo has launched the “A Message in a Bottle” Initiative with the commitment to preserving the local eco-systems and to making a positive impact on the local communities.

 Our mission is to promote a culture of caring for the environment by encouraging our local communities as well as the millions of visitors coming to our State each year to change their habit of using bottled water with the use of a refillable water bottle to help reduce the quantity of disposable plastic bottle waste contaminating our pristine beaches, oceans, cenotes, jungles, and streets.